Perry (village), New York: History

-The Village of Perry was incorporated in 1830.
+The village of Perry was incorporated in 1830.

 The Perry Downtown Historic District, First Methodist Episcopal Church of Perry, Brick Presbyterian Church, Barna C. Roup House, and Epworth Hall are listed on the National Register of Historic Places.

-On November 27, 2019, Perry signed a Friendship Agreement with the Town of Nailsworth, England.
+On November 27, 2019, Perry signed a Friendship Agreement with the town of Nailsworth, England.

 Amenities

-As of 2021, Perry has seen a resurgence with a gain of 37 net new businesses in the past 18 years in the downtown alone.
-Perry Farmers' Market, founded in 2002, draws 400-600 people to downtown each Saturday morning from mid-June through September.
-Signature events include Perry Chalk Art Festival, Tour de Perry, Shake on the Lake, New York State Puppet Festival, Silver Serpent Triathlon and Silver Lake Sea Serpent Arts and Crafts Show.
+As of 2023, Perry has seen a resurgence, with a gain of 36 independent businesses, the establishment of 11 signature events and the creation of hundreds of new jobs village-wide.
+Perry Farmers' Market, founded in 2002, draws crowds of people to downtown each Saturday morning from mid-June through September.
+Signature events include the Perry Chalk Art Festival, Tour de Perry, Shake on the Lake, New York State Puppet Festival, Silver Serpent Triathlon and Silver Lake Sea Serpent Arts and Crafts Show.
 The Village recently renovated its Public Beach, added a Splash Park to its Village Park, completed a Main Street Improvement Project, and a segment of the Silver Lake Trail from the Beach to Main Street.
-In 2023, Perry was awarded $10 million through New York State's Downtown Revitalization Initiative to support a variety of public and private sector projects including continued expansion of the Trail, renovation of the Assembly Hall, and new or renovated buildings adding over 60 new housing units over the next several years.
+In 2023, Perry was awarded $10 million through New York State's Downtown Revitalization Initiative to support a variety of public and private sector projects, including continued expansion of the Trail, renovation of the Assembly Hall, and new or renovated buildings adding over 60 new housing units over the next several years.